Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

-By hypothesis, there is a regular quadratic form $q$ over $k$ of dimension $12$ whose Arason invariant equals $r_G(\xi)$.
-We denote the respective projective quadric by $Q$.
-Over $k(X_7)$ the Rost invariant $r_G(\xi)$ is a symbol, hence the form $q$ is isotropic over $k(X_7)$.
-Conversely, the Rost invariant of $\xi$ over $k(Q)$ is a symbol, so by Proposition~\ref{prope6} the variety $X_7$ has a rational point.
-Therefore the upper motives of $X_7$ and of the quadric $Q$ are isomorphic.
-Moreover, $\M(Q)\simeq N\oplus N(1)$, where $N$ is its upper motive.
+By hypothesis, there is a regular quadratic form $q$ over $k$ of dimension $12$ whose Arason invariant equals $r_{G_0}(\xi)$.
+We assume that $q$ is anisotropic, for otherwise $r_{G_0}(\xi)$ is a symbol and $X_7$ has a rational point by Theorem \ref{prope6}, hence \eqref{pro816.var}.
+We denote the corresponding projective quadric by $Q$.
+Over $k(X_7)$ the Rost invariant $r_{G_0}(\xi)$ is a symbol, hence the form $q$ is isotropic over $k(X_7)$.
+Conversely, the Rost invariant of $\xi$ over $k(Q)$ is a symbol, so by Theorem \ref{prope6} $X_7$ has a $k(Q)$-point.
+Therefore the upper motives $\U(X_7)$ and $\U(Q)$ are isomorphic.
+Moreover, $\M(Q)\simeq\U(Q)\oplus\U(Q)(1)$.
 Therefore, since $X_7$ has height $2$, we have